 Several rural and indigenous populations including the Navajo, Zuni and Ute have spiritual connections with Pinyon-Juniper woodlands.
 They derive food, plant and animal products for ceremonies, etc. from Pinyon-Juniper.
 In addition, Pinyon-Juniper contains many prehistoric and historic archaeological sites.

 Although bird assemblages in Pinyon-Juniper vary with stand characteristics, 73 bird species are reported to breed in P-J (Balda and Masters 1980).
 However, not all of these species will occur at any one site.
-Only a few bird species are considered obligates or semi-obligates of this habitat.
+Several bird species are considered obligates or semi-obligates of this habitat.
 These include: Gray Flycatcher, Ash-throated Flycatcher, Western Scrub-Jay, Pinyon Jay, Juniper Titmouse, Bushtit, Bewick’s Wren, Gray Vireo, Black-throated Gray Warbler and Lark Sparrow.
 In one study of Pinyon-Juniper birds, 87% of the foliage nests and 87% of the cavity nests were located in juniper (LaRue 1994).
 Total breeding density increases as total tree density increases (Balda and Masters 1980, La Rue 1994).
 As pinyon density increases, densities of Gray Flycatcher, Mountain Chickadee and Black-throated Gray Warbler increase (La Rue 1994).
 Large annual fluctuations in breeding densities may occur (LaRue 1994).
 Juniper seeds, when present in winter, are an important food source for a variety of thrushes.

 Impacts to this habitat include: 1) fuelwood cutting, especially older, mature trees 2) development, which contributes to habitat fragmentation, 3) mistletoe, 4) high intensity grazing, 5) fire suppression, 6) catastrophic fire, and 7) P-J conversion to grassland.